Fatma-Alhabbash/web_scraping/README.md

     - I used the ``` BeautifulSoup ``` library to search for content.

-    - I used the ``` Pandas ``` library to create a dataframe containing all information about specified jobs.
+    - I used the ``` Pandas ``` library to create a data frame containing all information about specified jobs.

     - ```  get_no_jobs_pages ``` function gets the number of pages containing this job field and the number of jobs each page contains.